Social anxiety is a real thing and can happen to anyone

 2. What are the best self-help techniques for overcoming social anxiety?

-If you’re searching for what social anxiety is and how to overcome social anxiety, gradual exposure to social situations is key.
+If you’re searching for what social anxiety is and how to overcome it, gradual exposure to social situations is key.
 Practice deep breathing, challenge negative thoughts, and build social skills through small, manageable steps.
 Journaling and mindfulness can also help reframe anxious thoughts.
 While self-help methods can be effective, structured therapy may be necessary for long-term improvement.

 3. Can social anxiety go away on its own?